girldewhirle/Getting-and-Cleaning-Data/README.md

 The script creates a data set using the following files:

+Labels and Variable Names:

 UCI HAR Dataset/features.txt
 UCI HAR Dataset/activity_labels.txt

+Test Data:

 UCI HAR Dataset/test/X_test.txt
 UCI HAR Dataset/test/subject_test.txt
 UCI HAR Dataset/test/y_test.txt

+Train Data:

+UCI HAR Dataset/train/X_train.txt
+UCI HAR Dataset/train/subject_train.txt
+UCI HAR Dataset/train/y_train.txt

-The script will load the following libraries:
+The script has the following prereqs and will load the libraries:

 * plyr
 * dplyr
 * tidyr

-## starting point is that the UCI folder is unzipped in the root of the working directory
 ## convert the features file into a character vector
 ## first read it in as delimited NOT table.
 Header must be false else loose first value
 ## read in file for features - use read table to be able to split into columns